- Level: Graduate

 - applied final projects that let you take your learning into the real world.

-- coursework that can apply toward partial fulfillment of AASECT Sexuality Educator certification.
+- as an AASECT approved CE provider, HSEX coursework can apply toward partial fulfillment of AASECT Sexuality Educator certification.

 - a diverse and inclusive student environment.